Neritina pulligera

 Neritina pulligera, also known as dusky nerite, black racer, black helmet snail, or steel helmet snail, is a species of freshwater snail of the family Neritidae.
-The snail was first described in 1767 by Carl Linnaeus and is the type species (reference species) of the genus Neritina.

-N. pulligera has a thick, olive-green to black shell typically 20 – 26 mm long.
-The shell covers almost the entire body and only the tentacles stick out.
-This species has an operculum, a "trapdoor" used by the snail to close its shell.
-Females have a specialised organ called the crystal or reinforcement sac, which stores solid material used to produce a hardened egg capsule.
+Its shell is olive-green to black, typically long, and covers almost the snail's entire body.
+N. pulligera has an operculum, a "trapdoor" used by the snail to close its shell.
+Females have a specialised organ (the crystal or reinforcement sac) which stores solid material used to produce a hardened egg capsule.
+N. pulligera was first described in 1767 by Carl Linnaeus and is the type species (reference species) of the genus Neritina.